Fouquieria columnaris: Description

 It is among the slowest growing trees.
 At fifty years of age, it may be only 5 ft tall, and thereafter averages twelve inches (thirty centimeters) every ten years.

 Taxonomy

 This species is most similar to two Fouquieria native to south-central Mexico, Fouquieria fasciculata and Fouquieria purpusii, as they share a succulent xylem, widely spaced decurrent leaf bases, and small decandrous (ten-stamen) flowers.
 In the two species, they are initially woody, and their succulent xylem develops only in the lower portion of their main stem.
 In contrast, the Boojum tree has a succulent xylem from its initiation, with the primary thickening occurring from the meristem.
-The chromosome number of this species is n=36.
+The chromosome number of this species is 36.

 Taxonomic history

 This species was first described by Albert Kellogg based on specimens that were collected by a J. A. Veatch in Baja California.
 The type description was published twice and nearly identically, in the Proceedings of the California Academy of Natural Sciences and the San Francisco monthly periodical Hesperian in May 1860.
 Because the exact date of the publication in the Proceedings is unknown, but is likely to be after 1862, the type description in the Hesperian has the priority.
 The holotype specimen was destroyed in the San Francisco earthquake and fire of 1906.

 This species was previously placed in the monotypic genus Idria.
 However, this taxonomic classification was created before the vegetative and floral structures of F. fasciculata and F. purpursii were understood, as these two species share intermediate characteristics between the genera Idria and Fouquieria.
 As many other genera (Pachypodium, Euphorbia, Jatropha and Coreopsis) contain both woody and succulent species, and because there are few diagnostic characteristics to separate major groups within the family, the genus Idria has been merged into Fouquieria.